The Deadly Dozen: India's Most Notorious Serial Killers: Plot

 The book is a true-crime book that features the true-life stories and cases of 12 serial killers from India.
-The killers who are featured in the book include KD Kempamma, Auto Shankar, Moninder Singh Pandher and Surinder Koli, Joshi-Abhyankar serial murders, Mohan Kumar, Thug Behram, Darbara Singh, Amardeep Sada, Raman Raghav and the case of Seema Gavit and Renuka Shinde.
+The killers who are featured in the book include KD Kempamma, Auto Shankar, Moninder Singh Pandher and Surinder Koli, Joshi-Abhyankar serial murders, Mohan Kumar, Thug Behram, Darbara Singh, Amarjeet Sada, Raman Raghav and the case of Seema Gavit and Renuka Shinde.
 The book also contains the unsolved cases of Beerman and Stoneman.

 Notable is the investigative story of Nithari-kaand or the 2006 Noida serial murders in which the author points to the innocence of the two prime suspects, the botched-up investigation by the Noida Police and an organ-trafficking nexus which was not investigated properly.
 On 16 October 2023, 17 years after the crimes were discovered, Koli and Pandher were acquitted of all charges against them, after appeals filed by the two suspects.
 Both were acquitted by the Allahabad High Court due to a lack of convincing evidence other than the confessions of the accused.